Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Not all AI implementations deliver results.
 The difference lies in how they are executed.

 Second, they invest in data quality.
 Clean, structured, and reliable data significantly improves the effectiveness of AI-driven decisions.
+Enterprises that treat data readiness as a prerequisite—rather than an afterthought—see faster time-to-value.

 Third, they treat implementation as an operational transformation—not just a technology upgrade.
 This includes aligning teams, workflows, and processes with new capabilities.
+Locus’s deployment methodology is designed around this principle, embedding change management into every rollout.

 The ROI Reality: Faster Than Expected